 Your CME Reporting date begins immediately upon your approval for the Roster, and ends at the end of the first FULL fiscal year.
 For example, if you are approved on August 15, 2005, your first CME Report is due by June 30th of the next FULL fiscal year, or June 30, 2007.
 Thereafter, your next reporting date is two years hence, or June 30, 2009, and so forth.

 Once I have obtained the suggested continuing education, how do I submit that information to receive credit and remain in good standing on the Mediator Roster?

-To maintain good standing on the Roster, complete the Continuing Mediator Education (CME) Reporting Form (1054KB-PDF) and return it to the Office of Mediation, Administrative Office of the Courts, 100 Millcreek Park, Frankfort, KY 40601.
+To maintain good standing on the Roster, complete the Continuing Mediator Education (CME) Reporting Form (1054KB-PDF) and return it to the Office of Mediation, Administrative Office of the Courts, 1001 Vandalay Drive, Frankfort, KY 40601.